elementary-Inc/blog/_posts/2023/2023-1-31-elementary-os-7-available-now.md

 tags:
   - horus
   - release

+soon: true # remove this line when the site is deployed
 ---

 It's been just over a year since we released elementary OS 6.1 Jólnir which brought new features and fixes based on your feedback, introduced new office productivity features, and expanded compatibility with a wide range of hardware.
 So far, OS 6.1 has been downloaded from our website [over 400,000 times](https://plausible.io/elementary.io?period=custom&goal=Download&from=2021-12-20&to=2023-01-31&props=%7B%22Version%22:%226.1%22%7D)—150,000 times more than 6.0—and as always, that's not including downloads from third parties or direct downloads via torrent that bypass our download page!